-What exactly is Computer Information Technology?
+What Exactly is Information Technology?

 The Demand for IT Professionals

 Technology is an ever-evolving field.
 Companies are constantly coming out with the next generation of high-end technology.
 This also means that new problems can occur, from system malfunctions to cybersecurity issues.
 In the field of technology, problems may not end, but they can be solved.

 The Department of Labor states that employment in all computer and information technology occupations is projected to grow 15% from 2021 to 2031, must faster than the average for all occupations.

 Jobs That Require a Bachelor of Science in Information Technology Degree

 There are multiple jobs you can take on with a degree in Information Technology.
 However, Florida National University’s Information Technology program prepares students to pursue a wide range of IT positions including: